How to Make a Simple Charcuterie Board

 Tips to throw together a simple charcuterie board for the holidays

-Whenever we have people over, I always have a charcuterie board filled with various cheese, meats, nuts, and crackers.
-I love this appetizer because there is zero real cooking involved (you guys know my limits in the kitchen), and if you do it the right way your charcuterie board can act as decor during your little shindig!
-I mean how gorgeous & vibrant is this setup?!
+Whenever we have people over, I always have a DIY charcuterie board filled with various cheeses, meats, nuts, and crackers.
+I love this appetizer because there is zero real cooking involved (you guys know my limits in the kitchen).

 How to make a cheeseboard for your next party

-Everything I got for today’s simple charcuterie board, I picked up on a quick trip to Trader Joe’s (check out this post for my favorite TJ grocery products!).
-I love shopping there for cheeseboards because they have such a great variety of cheeses & crackers.
-Plus, their nut & dried fruit selection is bonkers too.
+Everything I got for today’s simple DIY charcuterie board, I picked up on a quick trip to Trader Joe’s (check out this post for my favorite TJ grocery products!).
+I love shopping there for cheeseboards because they have such a great variety of cheeses at fair price points.
+Plus, their nut, honey, and dried fruit selection is bonkers too.

 How to make a simple charcuterie board